Bazist/DniproServer.WIN/Clients/Java/README.md

-## DniproClient
+## BigDocClient

-- Client for BigDoc
+- BigDocClient for Java

 ## How to build DniproClient.JVM using Maven